xinghuq/MicroGeoFormer/README.md

 their respective repositories under the same data splits provided by this codebase.

+## Citation

+If you use MicroGeoFormer in your research, please cite:

+> Qin., X et al. 2026.
+MicroGeoFormer: resolving the geographic source-tracing challenge for migratory pests, biological invasions and trafficked wildlife with a locus-attention deep learning framework.

 ## License

+MIT License (see `LICENSE`).
+See `NOTICE.md` for attribution of design ideas adapted from Locator (Battey et al. 2020, *eLife*) and GeoGenIE (Martin et al. 2025, *Bioinformatics Advances*), which this project benchmarks against but does not reuse code from.

 Code is provided for the purpose of reproducing the results in this manuscript.
-Contact the corresponding author for reuse terms.
+Contact the corresponding author for reuse terms. qinxinghu@gmail.com